When Your Dog Has Prostate Problems: Symptoms, Causes, and What to Do

 Common Causes

 Prostate problems are actually quite common in male dogs, particularly those who are intact, meaning they have not been neutered.
 The prostate gland plays a role in reproductive function, and like any organ, it can develop a range of conditions over time.
 Age is one of the biggest risk factors, with middle-aged and older dogs being most susceptible.
+Most veterinarians begin paying closer attention to prostate health in intact male dogs from around five years of age onward, even when no symptoms are present.

 Here are the most common causes of prostate problems in dogs: